Mammillaria: Taxonomy

 Intense studies of DNA of the genus are being conducted, with preliminary results published for over a hundred taxa, and this promising approach might soon end the arguments.
 Based on DNA research results, the genus does not seem to be monophyletic and is likely to be split into two large genera, one of them possibly including certain species of other closely related genera like Coryphantha, Ortegocactus and the formerly recognized Neolloydia.

-Selected species
+Species

-As noted above, some might not belong in this genus.
+As of November 2024, Plants of the World Online accepted the following species: